rwols/CMakeBuilder/README.md

   present, the directory where the sublime project file is located is assumed to have the root CMakeLists.txt file.

+* `configurations` [optional] [ONLY FOR WINDOWS]

+  This key is only relevant for the Visual Studio generator (see `generator` down below).
+This shall be a JSON list of strings defining the desired configurations.
+For instance, `"Debug"` and `"Release"`.
+If omitted, the default target is built, which would be Debug.

 * `target_architecture` [optional] [ONLY FOR WINDOWS]

   This must be a string with any one of these three values: `"x86"`, `"amd64"`